FOREX.com charges no trading commissions or transaction fees. FOREX.com is compensated for its services through the

 Open positions are closed according to the (First in First Out) FIFO accounting rule.
 All trades opened within a particular currency pair or product are closed in the order in which they were originally opened.

 The minimum margin requirement for most forex pairs is 2% (or 50:1).
+Accounts holding positions in EUR/CHF that have an aggregate position of 500,000 notional volume or more will be required to increase margin to 5% on EUR/CHF.
 View the full list of margin requirements by product.

 Open positions are required to be fully margined at all times.
 FOREX.com does not engage in margin calls; you are responsible for monitoring your account and maintaining 100% of required margin at all times to support your open positions.
 To help limit your trading losses and ensure that your losses never exceed your account balance, our system monitors your margin in near real-time and will automatically close out your open positions if your account equity falls below the 100% margin requirement.
 Learn more about liquidation process.

 Margin requirements are subject to change without notice, at the sole discretion of FOREX.com.